“Traditional thinking that a post is only placed to retain a core and serves no other purpose may no longer be valid.”1

 There are many more studies showing the reinforcement of tooth structure with fiber posts.64-73 It is impossible to summarize them all, but it seems obvious that our concept of restoring endodontically-treated teeth is continually advancing as new products and bonding techniques evolve.
 Even when there are variations in the types of fiber posts used in the studies, and different cementation and adhesive protocols, there is compelling evidence that fiber posts can reinforce tooth structure.

-To create balance in this overview of the literature, it must be said that there are of course some published scientific articles that do not show a reinforcing effect of fiber posts.7,74,75
+e balance in this overview of the literature, it must be said that there are of course some published scientific articles that do not show a reinforcing effect of fiber posts.7,74,75

 In addition to the traditional definition of mechanical reinforcement: restoring a compromised tooth to a fracture strength equal to or greater than its original “untreated” fracture resistance, we clinicians perhaps should be more focused on the predictability of outcomes, particularly in worst-case scenarios.
 That is the contribution of the post versus no post, or composite only, to the remaining structures.
 The most predominant conclusion emerging from the growing body of in vitro76-79 (and clinical) data is that failures of fiber posts in situ are more likely to be described as “non-catastrophic” or “repairable” which is usually not the case with high modulus posts.